 The rest of the settings can usually be left as default so scroll to the bottom and click “Save”.

-Add agents to Zabbix server
+Connect Zabbix agent to Zabbix server

 Now the agent is installed, it must be added to Zabbix.
 Log in to the Zabbix frontend and go to Configuration > Hosts > Create Host.